Eli-Keli/react-series/Readme.md

   - Day 5: Todo Application
   - Day 6: Redux Toolkit
   - Day 7: Zustand
   - Day 8: Appwrite Blog
+  - Day 9: Home Budget Application
   - And more...
 - Technologies Used
 - How to Run the Projects